Four ways to ship AI in your fintech (and how to pick)

 This is where founders usually get the numbers wrong.

 A vendor product looks cheap at first.
 Then you add seats, then API calls, then the integration work to make it fit your data, then the workarounds for the things it does not do well.
-Real cost over two years is often higher than founders model on the first pass.
+Real cost over two years is often higher than founders' first-pass models suggest.

 Building in-house looks expensive at first because you see the engineering salary.
-Then you discover the AI part is 20% of the work and the data plumbing, evaluations, observability, and rollout machinery are the other 80%.
-If you do not have engineers experienced in shipping AI features in production, the calendar cost dwarfs the salary cost.
+Then you often discover the AI part is the smaller share of the work, and the data plumbing, evaluations, observability, and rollout machinery are the larger share.
+If you do not have engineers experienced in shipping AI features in production, the calendar cost can dwarf the salary cost.

 Hiring an outside engineer is somewhere in between.
 You pay a senior rate for a defined window.
 You skip the hiring time (months) and the ramp-up time (more months).
 What you get is leverage on someone else's experience, applied to your specific problem.
 You also keep the code, which is the part that matters in 12 months.